 The Ministry of Defence administers a programme of applied research and experimental development: Development of Armed Forces of the Czech Republic (2015-2022, code: OW) which is near completion.
-Another programme, "Ambition" is running.
+Another programme, "Ambition" for 2020 to 2026 is running.

 3.4.1 Development of Armed Forces of the Czech Republic (OW)